Malkogiannidou/MazeGame_MazeSolver_MazeGenerator/README.md

 As an example the xaxis can go up to 479 fields and the yaxis up to 269 at FullHD (1920*1080) resolution.

 After choosing the menu option the maze will be printed out in the console.
-If not chosen to high like 30x30 then you can compare the output also with the graphical output and you won't see much differene apart from the color and field like the starting and ending point.
+If the maze size ist beween 10x10 to 30x30 (dependent on your local screen resolution) then you can compare the output also with the graphical output and you won't see much differene apart from the color and field like the starting and ending point.

 A new window will appear eighter in window mode or full-screen mode depending on how high your fields are.
 If in full-screen mode, you have to click with the mouse anywhere in the screen.

-On the upper left corner (depending on the axis-value) the menu is shown, which disappears if typed any key.
+On the upper left corner (depending on the maze-size) the menu is shown, which disappears if typed any key.
 To play the game use the arrow keys or [w, a, s, d].
 Your goal is to get to the pinkish end point ;-).
 Obviously you can't cross any walls or fallout of the maze.